corvocorav/turbo-trigger-tutorial-customer/docs/python tutorial/frommsstore.md

 sidebar_position: 1
 ---

-# installing the correct python version
+#### to run the trigger bot you need to install python and some packages

 ### 1 . open microsoft store
 ![image](msstore.png)